flutter/website/src/_includes/docs/install/flutter-doctor.md

 you do not need _all_ components.
 If you followed this guide, the result of your command should resemble:

-{% include docs/install/flutter-doctor-success.md config=include.config devos=devos -%}
+{% render docs/install/flutter-doctor-success.md, config:config, devos:devos -%}

 ### Troubleshoot Flutter doctor issues